django/asgiref/specs/www.rst

   ``[host, port]``, where ``host`` is the listening address for this server, and ``port`` is the integer listening port.
 Optional; defaults to ``None``.

+Servers are responsible for handling inbound and outbound chunked transfer encodings.
+A request with a ``chunked`` encoded body should be automatically de-chunked by the server and presented to the application as plain body bytes;
+a response that is given to the server with no ``Content-Length`` may be chunked as the server sees fit.

 Request
 '''''''